Understanding Enmeshment: Causes, Signs & How To Break Free

 - Self-destructive behavior

-Enmeshment usually begins in our childhood, so if you’re able to relate to these signs, then you grew up in an enmeshed family dynamic:
+Enmeshment trauma usually begins in our childhood, so if you’re able to relate to these signs, then you grew up in enmeshed family dynamics.
+Enmeshment signs can include:

 - Lack of personal boundaries – emotional and physical